Regular black holes and the first law of black hole mechanics: Derivation of the compatibility condition

-is a necessary condition to be compatible with the first law, i.e.\ the linear coefficient in the MS mass expansion [Eq.~\eqref{eq:MSmass}] must vanish at the outer horizon.
-Physically, this implies that the metric approximates the Vaidya solution near the outer horizon.
-Third, if the inner horizon is nondegenerate ($a=1$), as is typically the case for the RBHs most commonly considered in the literature (e.g.\ those of Refs.~\citenum{b:68,d:92,h:06,cdddos:23} examined in Sec.~\ref{sec:test.nondeg}), the compatibility condition prescribed by Eq.~\eqref{eq:w1=0} can be evaluated straighforwardly from the expression derived in Eq.~\eqref{eq:w1} by considering the series expansion of the MS mass about the outer horizon using Eq.~\eqref{eq:f.def.MSmass} since the metric function $f$ (and thus by extension $g$) is known explicitly.
+If the inner horizon is nondegenerate ($a=1$), as is typically the case for the RBHs most commonly considered in the literature (e.g.\ those of Refs.~\citenum{b:68,d:92,h:06,cdddos:23} examined in Sec.~\ref{sec:test.nondeg}), the compatibility condition prescribed by Eq.~\eqref{eq:w1=0} can be evaluated straighforwardly from the expression derived in Eq.~\eqref{eq:w1} by considering the series expansion of the MS mass about the outer horizon using Eq.~\eqref{eq:f.def.MSmass} since the metric function $f$ (and thus by extension $g$) is known explicitly.
 The case of a degenerate inner horizon ($a>1$) is treated in Sec.~\ref{sec:test.deg} on the basis of the inner-extremal RBH model proposed in Ref.~\citenum{cdlpv:22}, where $\sum_z \lambda_z r^z = 1$ [cf.\ Eq.~\eqref{eq:g(v,r).decomp}].
 In this case, the equation $f=0$ has two positive real-valued solutions, and the smaller one which corresponds to the inner horizon is degenerate.
 If the outer horizon $r=r_+$ is a single root, then the inner horizon root $r=r_-$ has to be at least cubic in order for the inner horizon surface gravity to vanish, which plays a crucial role in preventing mass inflation instabilities and ensuring that the backreaction of perturbations vanishes asymptotically.